Self-propulsion via slipping: frictional swimming in multi-legged locomotors: Effective viscous friction

 \subsection{Slipping analysis}

-Similar to locomotion at low Reynolds number, we consider terrestrial swimming as a body undulatory system with assistance from the periodic leg lifting and landing.
-As documented in prior work on locomotion at low Reynolds number~\cite{koens2016rotation,jing2013optimization}, the drag anisotropy of slender rods (higher reaction forces in the perpendicular than in the parallel direction) is the critical physical property enabling swimming in viscous flows.
+Similar to locomotion at a low Reynolds number, we consider terrestrial swimming as an undulatory swimming system with assistance from the periodic leg lifting and landing.
+As documented in prior work on locomotion at a low Reynolds number~\cite{koens2016rotation,jing2013optimization}, the drag anisotropy of slender rods (higher reaction forces in the perpendicular than in the parallel direction) is the critical physical property enabling swimming in viscous flows.
 In terrestrial environments where drag force is typically assumed isotropic Coulomb friction, the direct implementation of undulatory motion would be ineffective~\cite{alben2019efficient}.

 In Coulomb friction, the direction of ground reaction forces should be opposite to the direction of slipping.
 Therefore, it is crucial to investigate the direction of slipping.
 Unlike other legged systems with fewer legs, there is significant slipping during undulatory locomotion of the multi-legged robot.
-We predict from the quasi-static model that in body-dominated gaits, the direction of slipping is predominantly in the lateral direction.
-We verify this prediction by tracking the trajectory of the tip of a foot (second foot from the left) and empirically measuring the direction of the slipping (Fig.~\ref{fig:intro}) when operating a body-dominated gait ($\Theta_{body}=\pi/3$, $\Theta_{leg}=0$, $n=6$).
+We predict from the quasi-static model that in body-dominated gaits, the slipping is predominantly in the lateral direction.
+We verify this prediction by tracking the trajectory of the tip of a foot (second foot from the left) and empirically measuring the direction of slipping (Fig.~\ref{fig:intro}) when operating a body-dominated gait ($\Theta_{body}=\pi/3$, $\Theta_{leg}=0$, $n=6$).
 We quantify the direction of slipping by measuring the slipping angle $\Psi$, defined as the angle between the direction of slipping and the medial direction.
-We compare the experimentally measured and simulation predicted time series of slipping angle in Fig.~\ref{fig:slipang}a.ii, and both suggest that the direction of foot slipping is almost always perpendicular to the direction of motion ($\Psi=0$ or $\pi$).
+We compare the experimentally measured and simulation predicted time series of slipping angles in Fig.~\ref{fig:slipang}a.ii, and both suggest that the direction of foot slipping is almost always perpendicular to the direction of motion ($\Psi=0$ or $\pi$).
 Finally, we show the slipping angle profile from numerical simulation in Fig.~\ref{fig:slipang}a.iii.
 We notice that for almost all feet, the slipping angle is distributed around either $0$ or $\pi$, both suggesting lateral/medial slipping.